SuaMusica/flutter_plugins/packages/mediascanner/example/README.md

-# MediaScanner_example
+# mediascanner_example

-Demonstrates how to use the MediaScanner plugin.
+Demonstrates how to use the mediascanner plugin.

 ## Getting Started